lodeguns/Multi-omicSignals/phase_synchronization/whitin_org_upsets/readme.txt

-The files generated from the script have this structure:
+The files generated from the script (in the tar.gz) have this structure:

 "upset_[Multi-omic Combination]_[KO_Level]_[Organism].pdf